futurice/clojure-workshop/materials/section-2/README.md

         └── handler_test.clj
 ```

 The most interesting files are without a doubt, `project.clj` and `src/<name>/handler.clj`.
 The `project.clj` file is the file that describes the project to Leiningen.
-The project dependencies, name, description etc. are describes inside the `project.clj` file.
-Incase of a Compojure project, it also defines the entry point for the web-server: `:ring {:handler <name>.handler/app}`.
+The project dependencies, name, description etc. are described inside the `project.clj` file.
+In the case of a Compojure project, it also defines the entry point for the web-server: `:ring {:handler <name>.handler/app}`.
 This tells Ring where to look for the entrypoint so it can bootstrap the server.
 The second interesting file, is the `handler.clj` file.
 This is where the application is bootstrapped.
 It will look something like this:

 ```clojure
 (ns <name>.handler